SJRWMD: No Drought Conditions

 Lake Brooklyn water levels decreased slightly in November to 99.8 feet, remaining below its long-term average.
 Lake Weir, at 53.1 feet, did not change.
 Blue Cypress Lake levels remained at 23.1 feet during November.
 Blue Cypress Lake is also part of a system with water control structures that are operated by the District.

-To learn more about rainfall totals and other hydrologic data collected, visit sjrwmd.com.
+To learn more about rainfall totals and other hydrologic data collected, visit www.sjrwmd.com.